Skip to main content

 The Hybrid Majority

 However, the definition of 'hybrid' varies widely.
 Workers are split between preferring more remote-leaning arrangements and more office-leaning ones.
-Companies are still calibrating the right balance, and there are growing tensions as some companies have gone back to traditional five-day office attendance, a figure that creates friction in talent markets.
+Companies are still calibrating the right balance, and there are growing tensions as some companies have gone back to traditional five-day office attendance, a policy that creates friction in talent markets.

 The Productivity Evidence